hu8813/push_swap/README.md

 Optionally, you can use the `checker` program to verify that the list is correctly sorted after the operations are applied.
 To do this, run the `checker` program with the list of integers and the list of operations as arguments.

+## Test and see how many points you can get

+Get push_swap_tester.pl file from following repository: (https://github.com/lorenuars19/push_swap_tester) ,

+then run: perl size_of_stack how_many_tests

+i.e. `perl push_swap_tester.pl 100 10`

+will run 10 different tests with 100 different numbers each time and show you how many points you can get during evaluation

 ## Visualize the results

 Run `bash visualizer.sh` to get an online link that shows the visualization.